c9s/CLIFramework/README.md

 CLIFramework is a command-line application framework, for building flexiable, simple command-line applications.

-In one CLIFramework application, each command is a class file, a command class can have many subcommands,

-and each subcommand can also have their subcommands and arguments, options, and so on.

 Commands and Subcommands can be registered from outside of an application or your plugins.

 Defining a new command is pretty simple, all you need to is declare a class which is inherited from `CLIFramework\Command` class.